srilayaenter/SrilayaEnterprises/docs/prd.md

 - **Critical Stock Dashboard with prominent placement in admin inventory section**
 - **Back buttons positioned at top-left of each admin page for easy navigation**
 - **Breadcrumb navigation below header for page hierarchy display**
+- **Add Category button prominently displayed at the top of Category List page**

 ### 6.3 Visual Elements
 - Rounded corners (8px radius) for cards and buttons for a friendly, approachable feel